SoftwareImpacts/SIMPAC-2023-33/README.md

 Example scenarios of colliding Gaussians are preconfigured for any dimension.

-### Note on Resource Occupation
+### Note on resource occupation
 The computational load depends mostly on the grid size and resolution.
 The order of accuracy of the numerical scheme and _CVODE_ are rather secondary except for simulations running on many processing units, as the communication load is dependent on the stencil order.
 Simulations in 1D are relatively cheap and can easily be run on a modern laptop within seconds.
 The output size per step is usually less than a megabyte.
-Simulations in 2D with about one million grid points are still feasible for a personal machine but might take a couple of minutes to finish.
+Simulations in 2D with about one million grid points are still feasible for a personal machine but might take a couple of minutes or longer to finish.
 The output size per step is in the range of some dozen megabytes.
 Sensible simulations in 3D require large memory resources and therefore need to be run on distributed systems.
 Hundreds of cores can be kept busy for many hours or days.
 The output size quickly amounts to dozens of gigabytes for just a single state.

-### Note on Output Analysis
+### Note on the output analysis
 The field data are either written in csv format to one file per MPI process, the ending of which (after an underscore) corresponds to the process number, as described above.
 This is the simplest solution for smaller simulations and a portable way that also works fast and is straightforward to analyze.